MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 Begin with a limited version of the causal relationship between snap points around a house, crimes on police.uk around a house, selling price and confounders (many of which we observe).
 Let:

 - $Y$ selling price of a house (logged). $Y$ can be demeaned to adjust for inflation but this is irrelevant later (e.g. due to the inclusion of an intercept in OLS models ).
 - $C_g$ Total crime counts around a house using police.uk (i.e. geomasked crime count).
-For records before Dec 2010, we use South Yorkshire Police's geocoded data, our inferred-snap list, and details from data.police.uk to create what data would have been on police.uk if it had launched earlier (see data section).
+For records before Dec 2010, we use South Yorkshire Police's geocoded data, our inferred-snap list, and details from data.police.uk @DataPoliceUk to create what data would have been on police.uk if it had launched earlier (see data section).
 - $C_r$ Total crime counts around a house using police force records.
 Although errors can exist in the police data, we assume this is the real crime count for simplicity.
 We do not believe this will adversely affect our design.
 - $M_s$ Sum of snaps around a house
 - $U$ confounding factors affecting $Y$ and other variables.